 The tour’s itinerary includes the stables and riding ring, the saddlery displaying horse saddles and trappings, the antique motorcycle collection, the Chapel devoted to St. George, the Suit of Armour Gallery displaying historic helmets, suits of armour and the most significant standards and symbols of the Corps of Cuirassiers.

-The Barracks of the Cuirassiers
+The Corazzieri, the Italian Corps of Cuirassiers